 Work on the action plan (BSAP) is linked with the Marine Strategy Framework Directive (2008/56/EG), which was incorporated in Swedish legislation by means of the Marine Environment Ordinance (2010:1341) in 2010.
 The SwAM is responsible for practical implementation of maritime governance in Sweden.
-The SwAM formally determined the characteristics of a healthy ecological status in 2012, and a decision was made on an action programme in December 2015.
-The action programme was implemented by specified authorities and municipalities, and it began in 2016.
 Work within the management of marine environment run in cycles of six years and a new assessment of the status of the environment was done in 2018.
-The is an ongoing process of updating the action plan and it will be finished in 2021.
+Only the Skagerrak Sea water is free from eutrophication according to the assessment.
+In 2021 SwAM decided on an upgraded action program for the marine environment.
+The action program is directed to governmental agencies and municipalities and shall be carried out during 2022-2027.
+This action program is a complement to the water managements action program, which entails actions for land-based activities in order to decrease the discharge of nutrients from land to sea.

 Although the external load of nutrients has decreased overall in the Baltic Sea, a mix of old and new nutrients that were previously bound in sediment - known as internal load - is released every year under anoxic conditions.
-As part of the effort to remedy eutrophication problems, the SwAM announced funding for awareness-raising initiatives in 2018, focusing on the internal load of phosphorus in lakes and coastal waters and recirculation of nutrients.
-The funding is a part of an effort from the Swedish government, called "Clean sea" and it has resulted in ten projects that proceed from 2018 to 2020.
+One of the actions, in the upgraded action program for the marine environment, regards pilot projects to be carried out in order to limit the internal load.
+The action is based on the work for knowledge building that has been done within the action program earlier.